mdtrotter/mdtrotter.github.io/TheStoryOfCivilization/Vol1.md

 - "...the squirrel that gathered nuts for a later feast, the bees that filled the comb with honey, the ants that laid up stores for a rainy day— these were among the first creators of civilization.
 It was they... who taught our ancestors the art of providing for tomorrow"

 ### Section 2
+- The path to developing economy began with the discovery of fire.
+Beyond this, again, man is inspired by nature to develop tools.
+This then led to trade between people based on the resources native to those peoples.
+When metals could eventually be mined and shaped, value began to be measured in these metals as opposed to trading of goods.
+Interestingly metal coins has been the generally accepted form of currency until relatively recently.
+- "[Man] imitated the tools and industry of the animal: he saw the monkey flinging rocks and fruit upon his enemies, or breaking open nuts and oysters with a stone; he saw the beaver building a dam, the birds making nests and bowers, the chimpanzees raising something very like a hut."